Skip to navigation Skip to content

 Agreement suspensions and terminations due to care

-If the assessment is based on an agreement and a care change results in the payee ceasing to be an eligible carer for the child (less than 35% care) for more than 28 days, the agreement will end for that child from the date the payee ceased to be an eligible carer.
+If the assessment is based on an agreement and a care change result in the payee ceasing to be an eligible carer for the child (less than 35% care) for more than 28 days, the agreement will end for that child from the date the payee ceased to be an eligible carer.
 An agreement suspension period may apply for 28 days (or up to 26 weeks in some circumstances).
-See Suspending or ending a Child Support agreement due to care.
+See Suspending or ending a child support agreement due to care.

 If the agreement continues to apply for another child/ren, manual processing may be required to determine the net annual rate payable via a mixed assessment: